Mnemos-Parasynthima/Chii/README.md

 # SoulWorker-Chii-Bot
 Features to add:
-  say command: return argument(s)

-  announce command: posts given argument(s) to default channel and @everyone and in all caps

   protect command: only available to owner, returns statement 'Stop bullying my master-nya!
 I'll fight you'